 She is a past Director of the Australian Centre for Prehospital Research (QLD Ambulance Service) and received a Distinguished Services Medal from the service in 2011.
 She is currently a CRC Lead Researcher on the Bushfire and Natural Hazards CRC and a member of the Executive Board of the Centre for Disaster and Emergency Management at QUT.
 In 2013, Professor Tippett was identified as one of 125 Leading Women in Queensland by the YWCA.

-Dr. Yao is native of Côte d'Ivoire and a Canadian citizen.
-He graduated as medicine doctor with a specialization in disaster medicine of the joint program of the University of Abidjan (Côte d’Ivoire) and Paris-V (France).
-In 2001, he obtained a Master's Degree in Community Health from the University of Montreal where he is a PhD candidate in Health Services Management.
+Dr. Yao is a native of Côte d'Ivoire and a Canadian citizen.
+He graduated as a medical doctor with a specialization in disaster medicine from the joint program of the University of Abidjan (Côte d’Ivoire) and Paris-V (France).
+In 2001, he obtained a Master's Degree in Community Health from the University of Montreal where he was a PhD candidate in Health Services Management.
 He is passionate about the humanitarian work that he has done most of his career and in health services organization.

-He entered the World Health Organization (WHO) since 2004, initially as Emergency and Humanitarian Sub regional focal point for Central and East Africa based in Nairobi, later for the Southern and East African region based in Zimbabwe, and then for West Africa based in Burkina Faso until 2010.
+He began at the World Health Organization (WHO) in 2004, initially as Emergency and Humanitarian Sub regional focal point for Central and East Africa based in Nairobi, later for the Southern and East African region based in Zimbabwe, and then for West Africa based in Burkina Faso until 2010.

-Since 2014 up to the present, he is putting his wide public health experience in humanitarian settings at the service of the Central African Republic WHO office as Head of the Country Office.
-He was awarded the highest distinction of the country in May 2016 for his contributions to the response to the crisis and for the rehabilitation of the health system in Central African Republic.
+Since 2014, he is putting his wide public health experience in humanitarian settings at the service of the Central African Republic WHO office as Head of the Country Office.
+He was awarded the highest distinction of the country in May 2016 for his contributions to the response to the crisis and for the rehabilitation of the health system in the Central African Republic.